GAA-UAM/GBNN/README.md

 <br/>
 The authors and developers involved in the development of the GBNN package can be found in the [contributor](contributors.txt)'s file.

-### References
-"Cite this paper when you run GBNN"
-- Type: Article
-- Title: Sequential Training of Neural Networks with Gradient Boosting
-- Doi:

 ### License
 The package is licensed under the [GNU General Public License v3.0](https://spdx.org/licenses/GPL-3.0-or-later.html).